imzqqq/chat/website/spec/content/server-server-api.md

 ### Resolving server names

-Each Chat homeserver is identified by a server name consisting of a hostname and an optional port, as described by the [grammar](/appendices#server-name).
+Each Matrix homeserver is identified by a server name consisting of a hostname and an optional port, as described by the [grammar](/appendices#server-name).
 Where applicable, a delegated server name uses the same grammar.